yesbotics/simple-serial-protocol-arduino/README.md

 Receiving long strings needs memory (1 byte per char) because of buffering every single character.
 Keep this in mind.
-Flagships like Arduino Uno or Arduino Nano are powered by the [ATmega328P]), which is restricted to 2,048kB of internal memory.
+Flagships like Arduino Uno or Arduino Nano are powered by the [ATmega328P]), which are restricted to 2,048kB of internal memory.

 ## Plans for the next release(s):
 * Hardening: